Pay my bill

 a payment plan so that overdue accounts and new bills are paid as early and easily as possible.

 If you’re having difficulty paying your bill, please talk to us so we can help you get back on track.
-Please call us on 7424 1650 during business hours.
+Please call our Payment Assistance Team on 08 7424 1650 during business hours.

 By working together, we can: